DeNepo/welcome-to-js/just-enough-javascript/README.md

 ---

+### 🥚 Reading

+> _static analysis_

+Practice reading small programs and identifying key features in the code.
+You will need to find syntax features, different scopes, variable usage, and much more.

+---

 ### 🥚 Tracing Execution

+> _dynamic analysis_

 You will learn how to _be the computer_, how to execute code line by line with your mind the same way the computer does.
 Until you learn how to _trace_ code,